Apoptosis and Dog Cancer

 Well, there could be several reasons, depending upon the cell.

-Some cells get damaged.
-Perhaps they are damaged by a virus, an infection, bacteria, etc.
+• Some cells get damaged.
+Perhaps they are damaged by viruses, infections, bacteria, etc.

 In any of these cases, a cell’s DNA will naturally turn on apoptosis genes so that the cell naturally, painlessly, easily kills itself.